 Because many infections can lead to sepsis, being educated on ways to prevent it is imperative.

-Only 7-50 percent of people know what sepsis is, depending on where they live and their level of education, according to WorldSepsisDay.org.
+Only about 50 percent of people know what sepsis is, depending on where they live and their level of education, according to WorldSepsisDay.org.
 “Likewise, it is poorly known that sepsis can be prevented by vaccination and clean care and that early recognition and treatment reduces sepsis mortality by 50 percent.
 This lack of knowledge makes sepsis the number one preventable cause of death worldwide.”